Examples of measures with trivial left and non-trivial right random walk tail boundary: Introduction

 {\bf Acknowledgements.} I'm thankful to Vadim Kaimanovich for helpful discussions.
+I thank Anna Erschler for suggestions on the manuscript.
 Prof A. M. Vershik constantly pushed me to study asymptotic behaviour of Markov chains, for which I'm grateful.
+Sadly, he passed away on February 14th, 2024.
 This research project was started during my postdoc in the Einstein Institute of Mathematics at the Hebrew University of Jerusalem, supported by the Israel Science Foundation grant 1702/17, and finished in the Euler Mathematical Institute at Saint-Petersburg State University.
 The work is supported by Ministry of Science and Higher Education of the Russian Federation, agreement № 075–15-2019-1619.